 Ever tried a fully-ripened, garden-grown pepper?
 If you think you don’t like peppers, tasting one just might change your mind.
-Peppers come in all sizes, shapes, and colors, and range from sweet to fiery hot.
-Learn how to grow peppers, and plant a few varieties to spice up your garden.
+Peppers come in all sizes, shapes, and colors and range from sweet to fiery hot.
+Learn how to grow peppers and plant a few varieties to spice up your garden.

 7 Tips for How to Grow Peppers

-Tip #1 for How to Grow Peppers: Start seeds indoors or buy transplants
+Tip #1 for How to Grow Peppers:

-In the low desert of Arizona, start seeds indoors in late December or early January.
-Begin hardening off transplants about 10 days before planting in late February and early March.
-Plant a second round of peppers during July if desired.
-In other areas, plant outdoors 2 weeks after your last frost date; the soil should be at least 65° F. Test soil temperature using a soil thermometer.
+In the low desert of Arizona, start seeds indoors in late December or early February and again May – July.
+Begin hardening off transplants about 10 days before planting in late February – April.
+Plant a second round of peppers from July 15 – September if desired.

-Tip #2 for How to Grow Peppers: Plant peppers correctly
+Tip #2 for How to Grow Peppers:

 Pepper plants do best in well-draining soil amended with compost.
 Plant peppers deeply, so bottom leaves on stem are just above the soil to promote root development.